Bell's Theorem for Temporal Order

-Time has a fundamentally different character in quantum mechanics and in general relativity.
-In quantum theory events unfold in a fixed time order while in general relativity temporal order is influenced by the distribution of matter.
-When the distribution of matter requires a quantum description, temporal order is expected to become non-classical -- a scenario beyond the scope of current theories.
+\begin{quote} Time has a fundamentally different character in quantum mechanics and in general relativity.
+In quantum theory events unfold in a fixed order while in general relativity temporal order is influenced by the distribution of matter.
+When matter requires a quantum description, temporal order is expected to become non-classical -- a scenario beyond the scope of current theories.
 Here we provide a direct description of such a scenario.
-We consider a massive body in a spatial superposition and show how it leads to ``entanglement'' of temporal orders between time-like events in the resulting space-time.
-This entanglement enables accomplishing a task, violation of a Bell inequality, that is impossible under classical temporal order.
-Violation of the inequality means that temporal order becomes non-classical -- it cannot be described by locally defined classical variables.
-Our approach provides a quantitative method for investigating quantum aspects of space-time and gravity.
+We consider a thought experiment with a massive body in a spatial superposition and show how it leads to entanglement of temporal orders between time-like events.
+This entanglement enables accomplishing a task, violation of a Bell inequality, that is impossible under local classical temporal order; it means that temporal order cannot be described by any pre-defined local variables.
+A classical notion of a causal structure is therefore untenable in any framework compatible with the basic principles of quantum mechanics and classical general relativity. \end{quote}